CybercentreCanada/assemblyline4_docs/docs/administration/signature_management.md

 * **Deployed**:
     * *Deployed* will be used for detection and will generate a score depending on how the service handles these types of signatures
 * **Noisy:**
-    * *Noisy* will used for detection but rules with these states will not affect the score of the file
+    * *Noisy* will be used for detection but rules with these states will not affect the score of the file
 * **Disabled:**
     * *Disabled* signatures are completely ignored in the system and the service will not even realize that these signatures exist